Clam: Great Britain

+The rocky terrain and pebbly shores of the seacoast that surrounds Great Britain provide ample habitat for shellfish including clams.
+Historically, British cuisine has been more heavily based on beef and dairy products than seafood, although there is evidence going back to before most recorded history of coastal shell middens near Weymouth and present day York.
+70% of the seafood cultivated for aquaculture or commercial harvesting is exported to the continent, though present-day younger populations are eating more of the catch than a generation ago.

 Staple favourites of the British public and local scavengers include the razorfish, Ensis siliqua, a slightly smaller cousin of the bamboo clam of eastern North America.
 These can be found for sale in open-air markets like Billingsgate Market in London; they have a similar taste to their North American cousin.
-Cockles, specifically the common cockle, are a staple find on beaches in western Wales and farther north in the Dee Estuary.
+Cockles, specifically the common cockle, are a staple find on beaches in western Wales and further north in the Dee Estuary.
 The accidentally introduced hard-shell quahog is also found in British waters, mainly those near England, and does see some use in British cuisine.
 The Palourde clam by far is the most common native clam and it is both commercially harvested as well as locally collected, and Spisula solida, a relative of the Atlantic surf clam on the other side of the Atlantic, is seeing increased interest as a food source and aquaculture candidate; it is mainly found in the British Isles in Europe.

 Italy

 In Italy, clams are often an ingredient of mixed seafood dishes or are eaten together with pasta.
-The more commonly used varieties of clams in Italian cooking are the vongola (Venerupis decussata), the cozza (Mytilus galloprovincialis) and the tellina (Donax trunculus).
-Though dattero di mare (Lithophaga lithophaga) was once eaten, overfishing drove it to the verge of extinction (it takes 15 to 35 years to reach adult size and could only be harvested by smashing the calcarean rocks that form its habitat) and the Italian government has declared it an endangered species since 1998 and its harvest and sale are forbidden.
+The more commonly used variety of clams in Italian cooking is the vongola (Venerupis decussata), although regional cuisines include the tellina or arsella (Donax trunculus), the fasolaro o fasolara (Callista chione), the cannolicchio (Solen marginatus, a kind of Razor clam), and the Tartufo di mare (Venus verrucosa).

 Religion

-Clams are considered Halal in Islam, but treif (non-kosher) in Judaism.
+In Islam, clams are considered halal in three Sunni sects, but not in Hanafi, as only fish are considered halal in Hanafi jurisprudence, not other aquatic animals.
+In Judaism, clams are not kosher.

 As currency

-Some species of clams, particularly Mercenaria mercenaria, were in the past used by the Algonquians of Eastern North America to manufacture wampum, a type of sacred jewellery; and to make shell money.
+Some species of clam, particularly Mercenaria mercenaria, were in the past used by the Algonquians of Eastern North America to manufacture wampum, a type of sacred jewellery; and to make shell money.